Last Updated on by

 Although the Savant 58 is largely a well-liked backpack, there is a bit of a trend when it comes to complaints.
 The two major problems with this model include:

-All in all the Savant 58 fits quite nicely but Gregory seemed to skimp a bit on the padding.
+All in all the Savant 58 fits quite nicely but Gregory seemed to skimp a bit on the pad.
 Their website clearly states that this backpack is best used for loads under 40lbs.
 Some customers found that under 35lbs was better.

 Overload this backpack and you’ll soon find yourself with a sore back, despite the 10mm and 12mm foam padding.
-Others have found that even when staying within the recommended weight limits they still feel uncomfortable on long treks.
+Others have found that even when staying within the recommended load weight limits they still feel uncomfortable on long treks.
 Keep this in mind if you are a beginner backpacker or plan on hiking long distances with this bag.

 There are two complaints when it comes to the pockets on the Savant 58.
 First off, there really aren’t enough pockets.
 Since this bag is made to at least take on weekend trips there should be enough pockets to store various items separately for easy access.
 Sure, the bag has plenty of space (as mentioned above) but it’s more of a single large compartment.
 Additional pockets inside and out would really have been an improvement.